serendeepia/serendeepia.github.io/_careers/interships.md

 ---
 layout: career
-title: "Machine Learning Engineer"
+title: Internships
-open: false
+open: true
+weight: 10
 ---

 Description of the job position.
 This text should be truncated